 The finish on the bathroom cabinet is slightly worn.
 The cabinet is otherwise in good condition.

-The countertop is covered with Corian.
+The countertop is covered with ceramic tile.
 The countertop is properly installed and in good condition.

-Ventilation in this bathroom is provided by ceiling fans.
-The fans were operated and were found to be working satisfactorily.
+Ventilation in this bathroom is provided by a ceiling fan.
+This fan was operated and was found to be working satisfactorily.